Contact Us | Search

 Two major impacts are expected with regard to purchasing decisions by various stakeholders, including the government of Ghana and Ghanaian investors and consumers.
 The first impact is related to nameplate rating verification.
 The stakeholders can purchase the modules based on their independently measured power provided by the Ghanaian researchers rather than their manufacturer rated power.
 The second impact is related to the lifetime of the modules in the field.
 An extensive evaluation of PV modules is required to predict module lifetime under various climate conditions.
 In the proposed limited-budget PEER project, the entire lifetime-related research cannot be performed, but a few key reliability studies will be carried out in the laboratory and in the field to identify the major failure modes using less expensive, non-destructive tests.

 This project has come to an end.
-The PI reports that the data collected so far under PRESSA provides compelling evidence that some of the PV modules that are imported into this Ghana do not perform as expected based on the manufacturers’ nameplate ratings.
-The Ghanaian consumer (including individuals, Government Agencies etc.) and other stakeholders must be aware of this through the demonstration of their research findings.
-The results of one of the research work packages on risk priority number (RPN) on a 2.5 MW Solar Power Plant in Northern Ghana indicates that after only 5 years of operation the rate of degradation has exceeded the rate that is expected in 25 years.
-This shows that the panels were not of high quality.
+The data collected so far under PRESSA provides compelling evidence that some of the PV modules that are imported do not perform as expected based on the manufacturers’ nameplate ratings.
+The Ghanaian consumer (including individuals, government agencies etc.) and other stakeholders must be aware of this through the demonstration of their research findings.
+For instance, research on risk priority number (RPN) of a 2.5 MW solar power plant in Northern Ghana indicates that after only five years of operation, the rate of degradation has exceeded the rate that is expected in 25 years.
 These results will be presented to the Volta River authority, the operators of the plant.
-They have been able to show the performance in terms of prevalent degradation and rate of degradation of different PV modules technologies installed at different climatic zones (Tropical Savannah and Semi-Arid Zones) in Ghana.
+They have been able to show the performance in terms of prevalent degradation and rate of degradation of different PV technologies installed at different climatic zones (Tropical Savannah and Semi-Arid Zones) in Ghana.

 The project's potential development impacts include:

-2. The prevalent defect of PV Modules installed in the Tropical Savanna and Semi Arid climatic Zones in Ghana have been identified.
+2. The prevalent defects of PV modules installed in the tropical savanna and semi arid climatic zones in Ghana have been identified.
 This could be of great benefit in product development.

 The PI and his team will continue to collaborate with the US Partner on both current and new research.
-KNUST is currently partnering ASU on MasterCard Accelerated Masters Degree Programs (3+1+1) in Mechanical
+KNUST is currently partnering with ASU on MasterCard Accelerated Masters Degree Programs (3+1+1) in mechanical engineering, biomedical engineering and business programs.
+Under this program, ASU will be training up to 150 KNUST students for 5 years.
+The US partner has agreed to take some of the students to do their projects in his laboratory at ASU Polytechnic.

 PEER Cycle 3 Grant Recipients